10 facts about sloths, nature's slowest animals

 By guest blogger Aaron Lax

 Found in Central and South America, sloths call the tall trees their home, as their long claws make it difficult for them to walk on the ground.
+World Animal Protection works around the globe to protect wild animals like sloths, elephants, otters, and tigers, and keep them in their natural habitats instead of allowing them to be subjected to the cruelty of the animal entertainment industry or exotic pet trade.

 Read on to find out more about these unique animals and why they belong in the wild.